juyoungkimthedev/Dinopark-Status-API/README.md

 the difference between today's date (when API was called) and the last date the maintenance was performed.
 If the difference in days is <= 30, means no maintenance is required.
 If difference is > 30, maintenance is required.

+In terms of safety, I created a simple algorithmic flow.
+Given the information about safety:
+I created look up dictionary for each dinosaur based on their "id" mapped to species, type, digestion time, removal date etc.

+1. Check if dinosaur is herbivore. `If yes -> safe` `if no -> go to next point`

+2. Check if dinosaur was removed. `If yes -> check if it was removed before or after location update`. if removal date > updated date, it's safe to enter.
+Else, dinosaur was removed before but added again. `If no -> dinosaur was not removed, go to next point`

+3. Check if dinosaur was fed. `If no -> not safe to enter.` `If yes -> check if (fed_time + digestion_time) < today (when API was called), thus, not safe.
+Else, (fed_time + digestion_time) >= today, dinosaur is still digesting thus safe to enter.`

+4. Return safety status of the zone with information about dinosaur (species).

 After seeing the bigger picture and understanding the problem, I went on designing the endpoints and general architecture of the API system.
 I created an API contract using swagger file that outlines all the endpoints and how to use the API.
 Also thought about which database system I want to use for the API.